mshibanami/xcstrings-cli/README.md

 ## Config file

-Put an `xcstrings-cli.json5` or `xcstrings-cli.json` file in the project root, and xcs will use it as the config file.
+Put a config file named `xcstrings-cli` in the project root, using one of the following extensions:

+- `.json`: JSON format
+- `.json5`: JSON5 format
+- `.yml` `.yaml`: YAML format

 Here is an example config file in JSON format: